fiches-me/cpes/misc/debate1.md

 - Emphasize the fact that we are already in it.
 Ethics is on the way, critics is pessimistic.
 - Need research, as a geopolitical concern.
 We can't be behind another time.
 - Freedom to decide what you can do with your body -> out of physical boundaries.
+- Logical step in human evolution
+- Health issues *obws*
+- Research should be done to make guidance possible

+###### -> **The key is not only to raise problems, but to find concrete, ethical and safe solutions trough research**

 > [!WARNING]